Summer FestivalsJune 3, 2019

 PPG, founded as Pittsburgh Plate Glass Company in 1883 by Capt.
 John B. Ford and John Pitcairn, opened the nation’s first successful plate glass factory in the United States in Creighton, Pennsylvania.
 Its first corporate headquarters was located on Fourth Avenue in Downtown Pittsburgh.
 During its more than 135 years of existence, PPG has grown, prospered, and expanded across the world.

-On January 28, 1981, ground was broken for a new headquarters complex for the corporation, one that would fit its illustrious history.
-Noted architect Philip Johnson and partner John Burgee were tapped to design the building.
-The selected site was bounded by Forbes Avenue, the Boulevard of the Allies, Stanwix and Wood Streets, and adjacent to Market Square.
+They broke ground for the new head quarters complex on January 28, 1981.
+Architects Philip Johnson and John Burgee designed the buildings.
 It encompassed 5.5 acres, a three-city block area in downtown Pittsburgh not far from their first office.
-A model was built before the building was constructed and consisted of an 8-foot-tall, 600-pound model that was assembled in the basement of Renato Chieruzzi’s home in Tarentum.
+Prior to construction, they built an 8-foot-tall, 600-pound model.
+It was assembled in the basement of Renato Chieruzzi’s home in Tarentum.
 The glass for the model was made at PPG’s Ford City plant.

 Construction of PPG Place did not go as expected.
 The new building site had, 200 years before, been located 1,600 feet from the outskirts of Fort Pitt and was originally the King’s Garden and King’s Orchard.
 Construction workers unearthed more than 10,000 artifacts from Pittsburgh’s pre-Revolutionary War era.
 While construction took place during the day, anthropologists from the University of Pittsburgh sorted through the remains of glassware, leather goods, and medical materials found in the dirt and rubble.

-The offices opened for occupancy in August 1983, and the complex was dedicated on April 11, 1984.
+The offices opened for occupancy in August 1983.
+The next year, on April 11, PPG held a dedication ceremony.
 PPG Place encompasses One PPG Place, a 635-foot, 40-story central tower; four six-story buildings; and one 14-story story building surrounding a one-acre European-style plaza.
 One of the most noted features is the glass-enclosed Winter Garden.
-The design of the castle-like complex was inspired by London’s Victoria Tower, H.H.
-Richardson’s Allegheny County Courthouse, and Charles Klauder’s Cathedral of Learning on the University of Pittsburgh’s campus.
+London’s Victoria Tower, the Allegheny County Courthouse, and the Cathedral of Learning were the inspirations behind the castle-like design of the complex.
 The complex has 231 spires and was constructed of more than 1 million square feet of PPG Solarban 550 clear reflective glass.
-The tower lobbies are clad in PPG Spandrelite Glass and the elevators are paneled with a laminated cracked glass mirror.
+PPG Spandrelite Glass cover the lobbies and a laminated cracked glass mirror panels the elevators.
 The total cost of construction was $200 million.

 An Iconic Pittsburgh Landmark